 Before we did anything, we checked our credit scores to make sure they were reasonably high.
 Why?
 If you have an excellent credit score and you want to add a child as an authorized user, there isn’t a problem.
 Indeed, there’s not too much to worry about if your credit score is above 775.
 But if it’s any lower or likely to head lower, you’re potentially saddling your children with credit scars they don’t need.
 Remember, whatever you do with the credit cards that are attached to your children, that’ll become part of their credit history.

 We were comfortable with our credit scores and our prospects for the future, so we signed up our son as an authorized user on three different cards.
 Discover and American Express have a minimum age of 15 for authorized users, while Chase has no age minimum.

 Alan Cronk retired after spending 32 years in the newspaper industry as a marketer, editor and writer at the Winston-Salem Journal.
-This is the fourth in a series of blogs about his and his wife’s experience educating their child about money.
-Previous blogs: Baby Steps, No Laughing Matter and Generating Interest.
+This is the fourth in a series of articles about his and his wife’s experience educating their child about money.
+Alan’s previous articles: Baby Steps, No Laughing Matter and Generating Interest.